Star-Mdakane/time-tracking-dashboard/README.md

 Problems encountered:
 Border radius of my li.
 Somehow I seperated the li element from its class ad were styted differently causing it to behave strange and have margins or gap at the bottom which I could not reach.
 The profile list item on span of 2 rows would stretch the list items on that row on 2 columns or more.
+For selecting the timeframes, I tried making it self change and after a day I remembered that I forgot to use my buttons.
+After that I tried to make the value of a property dynamic which held me back days but when I tried hardcoding it I saw that it worked and I was comparing values to later realise thst it works...that's how exhausting this project was.

 ### Built with